ugurkocde/IntuneMonitoring/README.md

 Visit [IntuneMonitoring.com](https://intunemonitoring.com) to easily customize which categories to include and add your company branding.

-## Updates

-Current Version: **v0.1**

-Stay updated with the latest features and improvements:
-- Watch this repository for new releases
-- Check [IntuneMonitoring.com](https://intunemonitoring.com) for the latest customization options

 ## Contributing

 We welcome contributions!
 If you have ideas for new monitoring categories or improvements: